 Please ensure that your form is accurate and complete before submitting it to the Registrar’s Office.

-Application for Deferred Final Exam
+Application for Deferred Final Examination

 A Deferred Final Exam request may be granted based on extenuating circumstances (eg. illness, family emergency), and the deferred exam’s format may be different than the original exam.
 Exam deferral requests are subject to deadlines.
 Review section 9.2.5 of the Academic Calendar.